ameypotnis/llm-bootcamp/README.md

 ## Session 0 — AI/LLM Q&A (Free)

+* Discussion about where industy is heading
+* Question answers about all asked questions on the AI/LLM basics
+* Discuss one LLM/AI use case
 * Discussion abount what will you get in next 5 sessions
-* Question answers about all asked questions on the AI/LLM basics
-* Get the feel of engineering mindset with broder discussion

 ## Session 1 — DevOps Essentials (INR 500/student)